My Grandfather's Demons: Interview with Nuno Beato

 ZF - And they're the cutest little devils I've ever seen.

 NB - (laughs) We are now in the modeling phase of the characters,... there is still a great deal of work to be done!

 Nuno Beato was born on April 18, 1977, in Lisbon.
 In 1998 he creates the animation production company Lampadacesa, where he produces and directs half-length "Hissis" and short films Manos and TV, collaborates in the production of advertising films.
 Beato co-produces the short film "Cândido" (José Pedro Cavalheiro, 2008), as well as several films for the Children’s TV Show "A Ilha das Cores" - RTP.
 He also co-founder of Sardinha in Lata in 2007, responsible for films such as "Eyes of the Lighthouse", "The Shoemaker", "Journey to Cape Verde", among others; Director and producer of the children's series "Ema & Gui" of 52 episodes of 7 'each, and the award-winning short film "Mi Vida en Tus Manos" (2009).
 He is a professor in Animation at Universidade Lusófona and Design at ISEC.

 Screenplay – Possidónio Cachapa

-The interview with Nuno Beato was conducted during the 10th edition of 3DWire Animation, Video Games and New Media Market, 4-7 October 2018, and updated (for current production schedule) in March 2019.
+The interview with Nuno Beato was conducted during the 10th edition of 3DWire Animation, Video Games and New Media Market, 4-7 October 2018, and was updated in March 2019.

 interview by: Eliane Gordeeff